-- Informed Attractiveness: And how!
+- Informed Attractiveness: And.
+Freaking.
+How!
 The author repeatedly goes out of her way tell us what a sexbomb Frollo is, when in reality he looks like this. ◊

 - Ironic Nickname: Frollo's coal-black horse is named Snowball.
 Danisha points out the irony to him.

 I looked at Frollo quizzically.
 "Minister Frollo, this horse is not white, he's black.
 Naming a black horse 'Snowball'?...That's like naming a polar bear 'Midnight'."
 I was certain that the good judge would slap me upside my head, but he just softly chuckled and said, "My dear, never lose that special style of humor.
 I will admit I am getting used to it..."
 He paused for a few seconds, then adding at last, "And getting used to you."

 - According to the director's of the Disney version of The Hunchback of Notre Dame Frollo's horse was nicknamed "Snowball" by the animators.